sushmaakoju/research-experience/academic-myths.md

 - Academic freedom protections.
 - Basic human dignity and autonomy.

-While visa requirements create genuine dependencies that can be exploited, this does not translate to legitimate ownership of international students' "brain and life and soul" by institutions.
-Such claims represent intimidation tactics rather than accurate descriptions of legal or ethical relationships between students and universities.
+While visa requirements create genuine dependencies that can be exploited, this does not translate to legitimate ownership of international students' "brain, life and soul" by any authority structure.
+Such claims represent intimidation tactics rather than accurate descriptions of legal or ethical relationships between students and authority entities.

-Recognizing and rejecting this myth is essential for international students to protect themselves from exploitation and for institutions to maintain ethical educational environments.
+Recognizing and rejecting this myth is essential for international students to protect themselves from exploitation and for educational communities to maintain ethical learning environments.

 ## No Prioritization of Diplomatic Professionalism over Popularity: Popularity anytime? :(